rjorton/ViralBioinformatics/README.md

 5177-12_S12_R2_001.fastq.gz
 ```

+## Vapor results

-On iaea13 I did a quick vapor loop of each sample against the European Avian IAV seqs
+On the VM iaea13 I did a quick vapor loop of each sample against the European Avian IAV HA and NA seqs:

 ```
 bash vapor_loop.sh /data/iaea
 ```